Sonarr/Sonarr/readme.md

 - Clone the repository into your development machine. [*info*](https://help.github.com/articles/working-with-repositories)
 - Grab the submodules `git submodule init && git submodule update`
 - install the required Node Packages `npm install`
-- install gulp `npm install gulp -g`
-- start gulp to monitor your dev environment for any changes that need post processing using `gulp watch` command.
+- start gulp to monitor your dev environment for any changes that need post processing using `npm start` command.

 *Please note gulp must be running at all times while you are working with Sonarr client source files.*